aptos-labs/aptos-ts-sdk/README.md

 ## Documentation and examples

+- For documentation, see the [TypeScript Reference Documentation](https://aptos-labs.github.io/aptos-ts-sdk/)
-- For in-depth examples, check out the [examples](./examples) folder with ready-made `package.json` files to get you going quickly!
+- For in-depth examples, check out the [examples](https://github.com/aptos-labs/aptos-ts-sdk/tree/main/examples) folder with ready-made `package.json` files to get you going quickly!

 ### Testing